cyrusobrien/cyrusobrien/_pages/datavisualizations.md

 ---
-title: "Data Visualizations"
+title: "Digital History and Data Visualization"
 layout: textlay
-excerpt: "Data Visualizations"
+excerpt: "Digital History"
 sitemap: false
-permalink: /datavisualizations/
+permalink: /digitalhistory/
 ---

-# Data Visualizations
+# Digital History and Data Visualization

 I'm interested in telling stories in multiple ways.
-At the encouragement of [Justin Jocque](http://justinjoque.com/), the Visualization Librarian at the [University of Michigan Library](https://www.lib.umich.edu/data-visualization), I recently began learning [D3 (for Data-Driven Documents), the Javascript library](https://d3js.org/) created by Mike Bostock, formerly of the New York Times.
+At the encouragement of [Justin Jocque](http://justinjoque.com/), the Visualization Librarian at the [University of Michigan Library](https://www.lib.umich.edu/data-visualization), I learned [D3 (for Data-Driven Documents), the Javascript library](https://d3js.org/) created by Mike Bostock, formerly of the New York Times.

-Below are links to a few of the more interesting and revealing visualizations I've created.
-These are part of a [recent report by the Project on Accountable Justice](http://accountablejustice.github.io/report) and are reproduced here with permission.
+The projects below use digital and computational methods to convey the growth of U.S. prison systems since 1970, racial disparities in Florida's criminal justice system, and the contradictory criminal justice policies that the Florida Legislature has enacted since 1970.

 <hr class="section-heading-spacer">